 - name the file to be erased and choose Mac OS Extended format.

-Once you erase macOS Monterey from your Macbook Air/Pro, iMac or other Mac computer, you can quite Disk Utility.
+Once you erase macOS Ventura from your Macbook Air/Pro, iMac or other Mac computer, you can quite Disk Utility.

-Step 4: Reinstall macOS Big Sur back on your Mac
+Step 4: Reinstall macOS Monterey back on your Mac

-Follow the steps below to reinstall macOS Big Sur from your bootable installer after your Mac remove macOS 10.13.
+Follow the steps below to reinstall macOS Monterey from your bootable installer after your Mac remove macOS 10.13.

 - Make sure your Mac is connected to the internet.
 Click on Apple menu in the top left corner and choose Restart from the drop-down menu.

-- Hold down the Option/alt key while your Mac restarts, choose your boothable USB drive with macOS Big Sur from teh startup disk options.
+- Hold down the Option/alt key while your Mac restarts, choose your boothable USB drive with macOS Monterey from teh startup disk options.

 - Click Continue.
 Agree to the licensing terms before the software reboots on your Mac.

-Step 5: Retrieve your files from Monterey backup
+Step 5: Retrieve your files from Ventura backup

 Now you can restore all your files from the backup as is mentioned in step 1 to finish the downgrade of macOS 10.13 without any data loss.
-Below we also list the steps to restore your data from Time Machine after your revert back to Big Sur from macOS Monterey.
+Below we also list the steps to restore your data from Time Machine after your revert back to Monterey from macOS Ventura.

 - Click on Apple and select Restart from the dropdown menu.